Arkar-Aung/MMTextArea-Firefox/README.md

 # MMTextArea-Firefox

 MMTextArea-Firefox is built on top of Rabbit converter.
-It can convert easily Unicode <=> Zawgyi vice versa in new tab.
+It can convert easily text from Unicode <=> Zawgyi vice versa in new tab.
+For Chrome, also available on [MMTextArea-Chrome](https://github.com/yelinaung/MMTextArea-Chrome).

 ![Screenshot](screenshot.png)